elasticpath/react-pwa-reference-storefront/README.md

-This is the code of the GitHub Pages site containing documentation for Elastic Path's HTML5 Reference Storefront.
+This is the code of the GitHub Pages site containing documentation for Elastic Path's React PWA Reference Storefront.

 The GitHub Pages site can be found at: